gabrielsmartins/smart-payment-messaging/README.md

 2.For Kafka Control Center UI go to browser and navigate: http://localhost:9021/

-3.For MongoDB use MongDCompass with url:
+3.For MongoDB use MongDCompass with URL:

 ```bash
 mongodb://localhost:27017